SPOCKnots/pyknotid/doc/sources/overview.rst

 Knot catalogue
 --------------

-pyknot2 can look up knot types in a prebuilt database, according to the knot name (e.g. ``3_1`` for the trefoil knot, ``4_1`` for the figure-eight knot etc.), or the values of its knot invariants.
-See the :doc:`knot catalogue documentation <catalogue/index>` for more information.
+pyknot2 can look up knot types in a prebuilt database containing various invariants for knots with up to 15 crossings.
+They can be looked up by the knot name (e.g. ``3_1`` for the trefoil knot, ``4_1`` for the figure-eight knot etc.), or the values of different knot invariants.
+See the :doc:`knot catalogue documentation
+<catalogue/index>` for more information.

 Example::